bthemukul/Twitter-Web/README.md

-# localStorageHTMLforms
+# A Tweet Web client
+> DOM manupulations like creating, removing DOM Elements.
+> Accessing parent and clild elements for CRED operations.
-Project for exploring local storage in browsers
+> localStorageHTMLforms -  Exploring local storage in browsers